PombertLab/SYNY/README.md

 #### Heatmaps

-To facilitate comparisons when working with large datasets, heatmaps displaying the percentages of collinear bases in pairwise genome alignments (`.mmap.`) and the percentages of protein coding-genes found in collinear clusters between each pair of genomes (e.g. `.gap_0.`) are generated with matplotlib.
+To facilitate comparisons when working with large datasets, heatmaps summarizing the percentages of collinear bases in pairwise genome alignments (`.mmap.`) and the percentages of protein coding-genes found in collinear clusters between each pair of genomes (e.g. `.gap_0.`) are generated with matplotlib.

 In the above example, small heatmaps with 25 datapoints (5 * 5 genomes) will be generated for the minimap2 pairwise alignments and for the protein clusters found for each gap value investigated.
-In these heatmaps, percentages between pairs of genomes will vary based on the total number of bases and proteins found in the query used: <i>i.e.</i> `(collinear bases / total bases) * 100` and `(proteins in clusters / total proteins) * 100`.
+In these heatmaps, percentages between pairs of genomes will vary based on the total number of bases and proteins found in the query used: <i>i.e.</i> `(collinear bases / total bases in query) * 100` and `(proteins in clusters / total proteins in query) * 100`.

 ##### Example of a heatmap showing percentages of collinear protein-coding genes between investigated genomes:
 <p align="left">